BrzozowskiPawel/SwiftProgramming/README.md

   The user can click on each article to open its full version via WebView. </br> </br>

   What I ahve learned and applied in this app:
-  - using API to dowload and data
+  - using API to download and data
   - performing segues and using NavigationController
   - using WebView
   - using activity indicator